arcology-network/binary-releases/content/what-is-arcology/revolutionary.md

 - Resource Intensive Games
 - Decentralized social networks

 Acology is especially friendly to resource intensive applications.

 Concurrency Framework in native Solidity

-Running single nodes on multiple machines for the maxiumn throughput
+Running single nodes on multiple machines for the maximum throughput

 Concurrency framework in native Solidity to support concurrent smart contract development